HandsomeJeff/neo-python-workshop/part2_neopy.md

 Next up, we have a program that always remembers.
 First, run `debugstorage on`.

-Then run `build smart-contracts/4-storage.py test ff ff True False`
+Then run `build smart-contracts/4-storage.py test ff ff True False False`

 Note that `{needs_storage}` is set to `True`, because we want to store values on this contract.